 The table below lists penalties for companies failing to pay salaries/wages on the due dates:

-Source: Ministerial Resolution No. 598 of 2022 Regarding Wages Protection System
+Source: Ministerial Resolution No. (340) of 2026 Concerning the Wage Protection System.

 The following categories of employees are excluded from the WPS: